 Individual and departmental quarterly OKRs are how the company drives forward the strategy this quarter.
 Just as all roads lead to Rome, all quarterly OKRs must align with and support the company’s annual goals and strategic imperatives.

-How this Program Works
+How the Cascading Objectives Program Works

 Frequently Asked Questions